Atezolizumab With or Without Tocilizumab in Treating Men With Prostate Cancer Before Radical Prostatectomy

 - Asthma requiring systemic corticosteroids > 10 mg prednisone (or equivalent) daily.
 Inhaled corticosteroids for the treatment of asthma are permitted

-- Major surgical procedure other than for diagnosis within 4 weeks prior to initiation of study treatment, or anticipation of need for a major surgical procedure during the course of the study
+- Major surgical procedure (including joint surgery) other than for diagnosis within 4 weeks prior to initiation of study treatment, or anticipation of need for a major surgical procedure during the course of the study

 - Severe infection within 4 weeks prior to initiation of study treatment, including, but not limited to, hospitalization for complications of infection, bacteremia, or severe pneumonia